xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

     - "/katalon-studio/docs/database-settings/"
 description:
 ---
+> From v8.0 onwards, MySQL is removed from Katalon Studio built-in function.

 This document gives you information on which database can be used for Data-driven testing and how to set up the database connection in Katalon Studio.